MIRI Parallel Observations

 MIRI coordinated parallel observations are planned as part of a primary program (as opposed to pure parallel observations that are part of distinct, separate programs).
 For cycle 1, Mid-Infrared Instrument (MIRI) coordinated parallel imaging observations are possible only with the Near-Infrared Camera (NIRCam).
 These coordinated observations are useful for sensitive images that require near-infrared through mid-infrared coverage.
 The design of coordinated observations has to consider the instruments characteristics, type of science, and operational aspects and limitations.

 Observing strategies that are designed to minimize the presence of persistence are crucial for deep fields programs.
-Although usually there are no bright sources in the field of interest, signal can build up making the identification of faint sources challenging.
-Observations that use a combination of short-to-medium length ramps with multiple integrations, and background matching and self calibration techniques have been identified as useful strategies to both prevent and mitigate persistence.
+Although there are usually no bright sources in the field of interest, signal can build up making the identification of faint sources challenging.
+Observations that use a combination of short-to-medium length ramps with multiple integrations, and background matching and self-calibration techniques have been identified as useful strategies to both prevent and mitigate persistence.

 Dither pattern definitions

 The JWST ground system will offer specific sets of dither patterns optimized for each instrument/mode.
 Similarly, new dither patters that effectively work for both instruments taking into account their individual detector characteristics, PSFs, FOV, and relative orientations need to be defined.
 In all cases, the prime instrument will drive the number of instrument configurations and length of the exposure times.

 This section discusses preliminary dither patterns that have been defined using the NIRCam short wavelength channel and the MIRI imager, a configuration expected to be used in deep fields.
 Specific aspects and assumptions that have been considered are: